software-mansion/starknet.py/docs/migration_guide.rst

 ---------

 `sign_calldata` method has been removed entirely.
-See guide on how how you can now prepare and send transactions to StarkNet.
+See guide on how how you can now prepare and send transactions to Starknet.

 Contract changes
 ----------------